AndrewLo42/bobaShop/README.md

 # bobaShop
 Live inventory for an online boba store front.
-Food Images from Google and main assets from [@AudioJackal](https://www.instagram.com/audiojackal/)
+Images from Google & personal pictures.
+Main assets from [@AudioJackal](https://www.instagram.com/audiojackal/)

-# Work in Progress.
+# Project Under Construction
 - Site is not live and code is messy, but it will all get cleaned and wrapped up soon!

 # Technology